 Nov.
 1, 2007 - The view of 7th and L similar to the above rendering, just as demolition began on the old Capper Seniors building.

-- Vertical construction began in late summer 2014 on the site, and by fall 2015 the masonry work was well underway.
-Because the project's footprint sits on a hill along its length, the construction steps downward considerably.
+- Because the project's footprint sits on a hill along its length, the construction steps downward considerably.
 And it requires stepping back a ways to get a wide view of the building.
-(Note that this is the back side of the building, different from the rendering at the top of the page, so it is less "articulated."
-It's also almost impossible to get a full shot of the building's front.)
+(Note that this is the back side of the building, different from the rendering at the top of the page, so it is less "articulated.")

 March 2007 - Looking west down M Street from 7th in 2007.

 March 2007 - Another view, from M Street at its intersection with Hull.